percona/pbm-docs/docs/troubleshoot/pbm-report.md

 When troubleshooting issues with backups and restores, viewing logs and PBM status may sometimes not be enough to identify the root of the issue.

-Starting with version 2.8.0 you can generate a diagnostics report about a specific *logical* backup or a restore.
+Starting with version 2.8.0 you can generate a diagnostics report about a specific backup, restore, or other commands.
 The report includes the following information:

-* The information about the environment where a backup or a restore is running.
+* The information about the environment: pbm-agents statuses, cluster members, etc.
 * Logs collected between the start and end time of the command execution
-* Metadata file of a specified backup or a restore.
-For a restore, includes metadata of this restore and the backup it was taken from.
+* If it is a backup command, the backup metadata file.
+* If it is a restore command, the restore metadata file and the backup metadata file.

+   <i warning>:material-alert: Warning:</i> Physical restore is not supported at the moment.

 This data is stored in separate files in JSON format.